ashutosh1919/react-awesome-loaders/README.md

 However, if you are using this project and happy with it or just want to encourage me to continue creating stuff, there are few ways you can do it :-

 - Giving proper credit when you use this on your project, linking back to it :D
-- Starring and sharing the project 🚀
+- Starring, giving shoutouts and sharing the project 🚀
 - You can make one-time donations by clicking the buttons below.
 I'll probably buy an amazing workstation which will help me build more aggressively.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/paypalme/devsense19) <a href="https://www.buymeacoffee.com/devsense19" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-red.png" alt="Buy Me A Coffee" height="50px" ></a>